Rick's Daily Tips

 Why?
 Because many scammers live in countries where fraud and corruption are common and Western Union makes it easy for them to receive cash from other parts of the world.

 As far as the seller’s feedback is concerned, I don’t necessarily agree that 91% positive is a good feedback score, especially with just 48 total feedback comments on record.
+Most reputable Ebay sellers have feedback ratings that are pretty close to 100% positive.

 Personally, I would be very wary about dealing with this seller regardless of the payment methods he’s willing to accept.

 Bottom line: You didn’t mention how much you agreed to pay for the iPads, but if the seller receives your money from Western Union and then fails to deliver them you’ll be out the cash with nothing to show for it.
+And unfortunately I believe that’s likely to happen.

-I hope this helps Marie.
+I hope this helps, Marie.
 Good luck!

 Update from Marie: You must have been right about this guy, Rick.
 This morning I went to see if he had any iPads left and he has apparently been kicked off of Ebay.
 Thanks for the warning!